tejeshreddy/video-recognition-service/README.md

 ### 2.2.
 AWS Services Used

-### 2.2.
-AWS Services Used

-1. AWS EC2 - A service for deploying and scaling virtual machines.
+1. **AWS EC2**: A service for deploying and scaling virtual machines.
 Used to host the devstack.

-2. AWS SQS - A managed message queuing service for asynchronous communication.
+2. **AWS SQS**: A managed message queuing service for asynchronous communication.
 Used to store events from S3 input buckets and by Lambda to populate the output queue.

-3. AWS S3 - A scalable and durable storage service.
+3. **AWS S3**: A scalable and durable storage service.
 Used to store input videos and output CSV files.

-4. AWS Lambda - A serverless computing service for running code in response to events.
+4. **AWS Lambda**: A serverless computing service for running code in response to events.
 Used for facial recognition and uploading output to SQS and S3.

-5. AWS DynamoDB - A NoSQL database service for storing structured and semi-structured data.
+5. **AWS DynamoDB**: A NoSQL database service for storing structured and semi-structured data.
 Used to store student information.

 ## 3. OpenStack

 ### 3.1 OpenStack Services Used

-1. Horizon: A web-based dashboard for managing OpenStack resources and services.
+1. **Horizon**: A web-based dashboard for managing OpenStack resources and services.
-2. Nova: The compute service for creating and managing virtual machines.
+2. **Nova**: The compute service for creating and managing virtual machines.
-3. Neutron: The networking service for managing virtual networks and network services.
+3. **Neutron**: The networking service for managing virtual networks and network services.
-4. Glance: The image service for managing disk images used to create virtual machines.
+4. **Glance**: The image service for managing disk images used to create virtual machines.

 ### 3.2 Setting up OpenStack

-1. An AWS EC2 t2.large instance was used to install devstack due to OpenStack's resource requirements.
+1. **AWS EC2 Instance**: An AWS EC2 t2.large instance was used to install devstack due to OpenStack's resource requirements.
-2. Devstack was installed on the EC2 instance using the following commands:
+2. **Devstack Installation**: Devstack was installed on the EC2 instance using the following commands:

 ```bash
 sudo useradd -s /bin/bash -d /opt/stack -m stack